web-development/web-development-textbook/README.md

 ## Similar Projects

-https://github.com/getify/You-Dont-Know-JS - only Javascript, in English
+https://github.com/getify/You-Dont-Know-JS - only JavaScript, in English

 ## How to Read the book